 While it helps to have a financial professional handle your books, there is another opportunity to help you or your bookkeeper do their job better: an integrated accounting system.

 But it goes beyond combining business and personal items on a single receipt.
-More than one-quarter of small business owners and managers don’t have a separate bank account for their business, according to a survey by Clutch.
+More than one-quarter of small business owners don’t have a separate bank account for their business, according to a survey by Clutch.
 That’s not a good move.
 Using one account can make it tougher to sort out your personal and business transactions, which could cause significant issues when tax time comes around.
 With sloppy financial accounting, you may even miss an expense that you could list as a business deduction.

 To tune up your billing management, begin by invoicing your customers immediately after you’ve fulfilled your end of the transaction.

 Emailing an invoice is better than sending a bill by snail mail.
 For a quicker, more seamless process for collecting unpaid invoices, there’s also software that can send invoices to your customers automatically.

 Do-it-yourself tax software may be suitable for preparing a simple tax return, so it can be an attractive solution for small businesses looking to save money on an accountant or other tax specialist.

 If you’re tackling your business tax filing using the DIY approach, you may stumble if you haven’t taken steps along the way to document your company’s finances properly.